 Options on Three-Month Canadian Bankers' Acceptance Futures (OBW, OBX, OBY, OBZ)

-For standard OBX options: The underlying BAX contract is the futures contract that expires in the month in which the option expires.
+For regular options (OBX), the underlying Three-month Canadian bankers' acceptance futures contract (BAX) is the futures contract that expires during the month in which the option expires.

-For serial mid-curve OBW options: The underlying BAX contract is the futures contract that expires one year from the next quarterly month that is nearest to the expiration of the option.
-For example, the underlying futures contract for the one-year mid-curve OBW option that expires in January or February is the March BAX futures contract in the next calendar year.
+For serial mid-curve options (OBW), the underlying is the BAX contract that expires one year from the next quarterly month that is nearest to the expiration of the option.
+For example, the underlying for the one-year mid-curve option that expires in January or February is the March BAX contract of the next calendar year.

-For 1-year OBY and 2-year OBZ quarterly mid-curve options: The underlying BAX contract is the corresponding quarterly futures contract that expires one or two years after the option expires, respectively.
-For example, the underlying futures contract for the one-year quarterly mid-curve OBY option that expires in June is the June BAX futures contract in the next calendar year.
+For one-year and two-year quarterly mid-curve options (OBY and OBZ), the underlying is the corresponding BAX contract that expires one year (for OBY) or two years (for OBZ) after the option expires.
+For example, the underlying for the one-year quarterly mid-curve option that expires in June is the June BAX contract of the next calendar year.

-For standard OBX options, 1-year OBY and 2-year OBZ quarterly mid-curve options: Four nearest months in the March, June, September, December quarterly cycle.
+For OBX: The eight (8) nearest months in the March, June, September, December quarterly cycle.

-For serial mid-curve OBW options: Two nearest non quarterly months (serials) in the January, February, April, May, July, August, October, November cycle.
+For OBW: The two (2) nearest non-quarterly months (serials) in the January, February, April, May, July, August, October, November cycle.

 - 0.005 = C$12.50 per contract